tomsoderlund/nextjs-pwa-firebase-boilerplate/README.md

 ### Change app name and description

-Do search/replace for the name `nextjs-pwa-firebase-boilerplate` and description `Next.js serverless PWA with Firebase and React Hooks` to something else.
+Do search/replace for the `name` “nextjs-pwa-firebase-boilerplate” and `description` “Next.js serverless PWA with Firebase and React Hooks” to something else.

 Change the `name` and `short_name` in `public/manifest.json`.